manez/conference/readme.txt

        download the files attached to the papers assigned to them.
-    3. conference managers can see both; moreover, they can activate a "time limit" beyond which contributions cannot be posted or modified any more (except if a modified version of a paper is reqired from an author).
+    3. conference managers can see both; moreover, they can activate a "time limit" beyond which contributions cannot be posted or modified any more (except if a modified version of a paper is required from an author).

   In the current version we have 2 new content types exclusively made for the purpose of conducting a conference, one is called "conference_paper" and the